macuriels/portfolio/content/project/social-media-insights-healthcare/index.md

 # 3. Crafting Your Own Marketing Strategy

-At this point, we are able to uncover distinct market segments and these market segments are based on user's actual behavior, rather than how we *think* they behave.
+At this point, we are able to uncover distinct market segments and these market segments are based on user's actual behavior, rather than how we *think* they behave - and perhaps most importantly, **we know what they value**.

-Further, we know how they speak, other brands they follow, what they post, and what they value.
-That may sound creepy - but it is purely based on evidence we can all access (think of how you observe people passing by when you're sitting at a park).

 Not only that, but if we analyze other social media profiles (contrast accounts), we have a big enough sample to say we have a pulse of the market, therefore we can make an informed decision of what course of action to take.

 From here, it is up to the person or organization to ponder the findings and figure what fits best for the objective at hand.

 This process involves thinking about authenticity - i.e., does a certain strategy align with my core values?
-Or, is this how I want to portray myself, my brand, or my organization?
+Or, is this how I want to portray myself and my brand?

-But perhaps most importantly, it is also a matter of ethics.
+Lastly, defining a strategy also implies thinking about ethics.
 Even if you are not a healthcare provider, you are putting your content out for the world to see.
-One must at least ask: Will this help me reach my objective and, if so, at what cost?
-Or a level deeper of that question would be: Is this information factual and will it help others?
+And ideal question would be to ask: Is this information factual and will it help myself as well as others?

 {{% callout note %}}